Bone-Project/BoneOS/docs/Commands/watch.md

 >- `-t`: turn off the header showing the interval and the command at the top of the display, as well as the following blank line.

 >- `-n <seconds>`: Specify the update interval.

+>- `-e`: Freezes on a non-zero return status of the specified command, and exits on a key press.